 10 Press Up Progressions

-A press up to the Brits or a push up across the pond, is a common strength training that dates back to the earliest forms of conditioning, embraced by the military throughout the 20th century and today a common sight in any gym around the world.
+A press up to the Brits or a push up across the pond, is a common strength training exercise that dates back to the earliest forms of physical conditioning, embraced by the military throughout the 20th century and today a common sight in any gym around the world.
 Each of the press ups discussed in this article is designed to draw the focus of the movement onto a particular muscle group and increasingly intensify the exercise.
-A press up is not simply an for developing bigger and stronger arm and chest muscles.
-Done with the proper technique a press up can help and strengthen the deltoids, the entire abdomen and even the muscles of the lower body.
+A press up is not simply an exercise for developing bigger and stronger arm and chest muscles.
+Done with the proper technique a press up can help tone and strengthen the deltoids, the entire abdomen and even the muscles of the lower body.

 The Common Press Up